loke-dev/gridsome-source-google-docs/README.md

 ## How to query and filter

-You can query the nodes created from Cosmic JS with the following:
+You can query the nodes created from Google Drive with the following:

 ```javascript
 query IndexQuery {